wsq77-ws/golanceDB/README.md

-# GlanceDB
+# GolanceDB

 **A Go-based vector database engine built on the Lance columnar format.**

-GlanceDB is an open-source, embedded vector database engine implemented in pure Go, designed for AI/ML workloads.
+GolanceDB is an open-source, embedded vector database engine implemented in pure Go, designed for AI/ML workloads.
 It provides columnar storage, vector similarity search, scalar filtering, and MVCC versioning — all without external dependencies or CGO.

 > **Design Philosophy**: Pure Go implementation — no Rust/CGO calls to the Lance core library, zero external runtime dependencies (beyond OS libraries).